xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 # PID ([wiki](https://en.wikipedia.org/wiki/PID_controller))

 ## Introduction
 Our previous attempt at creating a controller that used feedback from the robot could be further improved by considering how the feedback value that the robot returns changes over time.
+For motivation, here is a [great video](https://www.youtube.com/watch?v=4Y7zG48uHRo) demonstrating the power of a correctly configured PID.

 Let's introduce a new term called **error.** Error is the difference between feedback value and the goal.
 It tells us, how far off we are from the goal (what our error is).